flipperdevices/flipperzero-firmware/README.md

 - Dolphin: Assigned profile pic for levels 1-10, 11-20 and 21-30 respectively from default lvl 1, 2 & 3
 - Latest OFW updates [#1485](https://github.com/flipperdevices/flipperzero-firmware/pull/1485)
 - Music player plugin - removed second pointer fix from [Eng1n33r](https://github.com/Eng1n33r/flipperzero-firmware)
-- Fixed SD dolphin manifest to weight animations differently
+- Dolphin: SD dolphin manifest updated to weight animations differently
-- FIXED SubGHz: Auto Detect Raw in READ action from [perspecdev](https://github.com/RogueMaster/flipperzero-firmware-wPlugins/pull/79)
+- FIXED SubGHz: Auto Detect Raw in READ action [THANKS TO perspecdev](https://github.com/RogueMaster/flipperzero-firmware-wPlugins/pull/79)

 <table width="100%" border="0" cellspacing="0">
   <tr> <td colspan=2> <h3>This software is for experimental purposes only and is not meant for any illegal activity/purposes.
 We do not condone illegal activity and strongly encourage keeping transmissions to legal/valid uses allowed by law.</h3> </td> </tr>